 WHAT TO SUBMIT •Shoot a minimum of 20 images to create two amazing silverware/utensils abstracts.

 •Edit your photos to adjust the image tonality and crop for the best possible compositions.
-You do not have to put them on backgrounds. :)

 •Submit your two best images and a minimum 20 image proofsheet in the Google Classroom, "Silverware" assignment folder.

 SOME CONTEXT FOR THIS APPROACH TO ABSTRACTS